95th (Derbyshire) Regiment of Foot: Formation

-The regiment was raised by General Sir Colin Halkett as the 95th Regiment of Foot, (Note: The 95th Rifles had been redesignated as The Rifle Brigade on 23 February 1816) in response to the threat posed by the French intervention in Spain, on 1 December 1823.
+The regiment was raised on 1 December 1823 by General Sir Colin Halkett as the 95th Regiment of Foot, (Note: The 95th Rifles had been redesignated as The Rifle Brigade on 23 February 1816) in response to the threat posed by the French intervention in Spain.
 It embarked for Malta in March 1824 and was given a territorial designation as the 95th (Derbyshire) Regiment of Foot in December 1825.
 It then sailed on to the Ionian Islands in January 1830; the headquarters was initially established in Corfu but moved to Vido in December 1831.
 The headquarters went back to Corfu in May 1832, to Cephalonia in April 1833 and back to Corfu again in June 1834.
 The regiment embarked for home in December 1834.

 The regiment embarked for Ceylon in October 1838; the headquarters was initially established at Colombo but moved to Kandy in September 1841 and reverted to Colombo in January 1844.
 While in Colombo the regiment suffered from a serious epidemic of cholera: at least 63 soldiers died.
 The regiment transferred to Hong Kong in March 1847.
 In autumn 1848 the regiment lost nearly 40% of its strength to fever: representatives of Jardine Matheson provided extensive support in the form of the loan of boats and trips for convalescents.
 The regiment embarked for home in March 1850.